ga-curriculum/github-collaboration/internal-resources/instructor-guide.md

 We are constantly working to improve our resources for instructors and students.

-**Want to contribute to this Instructor Guide?** [Let us know](https://git.generalassemb.ly/modular-curriculum-all-courses/universal-resources-internal/blob/main/module-feedback.md)!
+**Have something to contribute to this Instructor Guide?** [Let us know](https://git.generalassemb.ly/modular-curriculum-all-courses/TEMPLATE-Lab-Solution-Code-Module).